insight-creative/insight-creative.github.io/work/_posts/2012-05-05-indira-salon-spa-website.md

 image: indira-website-1.jpg
 ---

 Indira Lifestyle Salon Spa is an upscale full-service AVEDA salon located in Green Bay, with multiple locations in Chicago.
-After developing Indira’s Henna-inspired identity, Insight translated the sophisticated earthy brand to a stunning web design that exudes luxury, style and complements the AVEDA philosophy. overhaul, the salon also expanded their locations and menu of services.
+After developing Indira’s Henna-inspired identity, Insight translated the sophisticated earthy brand to a stunning web design that exudes luxury, style and complements the AVEDA philosophy.

 ![Indira Salon Website](/img/indira-website-1.jpg){: .img-xl}